Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Introduction

 A convenient analysis framework for phase retrieval is low-rank matrix sensing.
 This arises from the fact that $\abs{\ip{f_i}{x_*}}^2 = \ip{f_i f_i^*}{x_* x_*^*}$, where $\ip{\cdot}{\cdot}$ applied to matrices is the elementwise Euclidean (or Frobenius, or trace) inner product; this reformulation is sometimes called the ``lifting'' trick.
 Our problem is thus equivalent to that of recovering a rank-1 matrix $Z_* = x_* x_*^*$ from (noisy) linear measurements of the form $\ip{A_i}{Z_*}$, where $A_i = f_i f_i^*$.

-As in the paper \cite{McRae2025preprintb}, of which the present work is a continuation, much of our theoretical analysis of phase retrieval generalizes to the problem of estimating a rank-$r$ positive semidefinite (PSD) matrix $Z_*$ from (possibly noisy) measurements $\approx \ip{A_i}{Z_*}$ for matrices $A_1, \dots, A_n$ that are also PSD.
+As in the paper \cite{McRae2026a}, of which the present work is a continuation, much of our theoretical analysis of phase retrieval generalizes to the problem of estimating a rank-$r$ positive semidefinite (PSD) matrix $Z_*$ from (possibly noisy) measurements $\approx \ip{A_i}{Z_*}$ for matrices $A_1, \dots, A_n$ that are also PSD.
 We can write $Z_* = X_* X_*^*$ for some matrix $X_* \in \F^{d \times r}$.
-This generalization includes the important case of ordinary phase retrieval when the signal $x_*$ is real ($\F = \R$), but the measurement vectors $f_i$ are complex; we can then take $A_i = \real(f_i f_i^*)$.
+This generalization includes the important case of ordinary phase retrieval when the signal $x_*$ is real ($\F = \R$), but the measurement vectors $f_i$ are complex; we can then take the rank-2 real measurement matrix $A_i = \real(f_i f_i^*)$.

 With this setup, following the notation of \cite{Balan2016,Balan2022}, we denote, for arbitrary $r' \geq 1$, the maps $\alpha, \beta \colon \F^{d \times r'} \to \R^n$ defined by

 In the phase retrieval case where $A_i = f_i f_i^*$ for vectors $f_1, \dots f_n \in \F^d$, we have